• Skip to primary navigation

 Gluten-free Cornbread Stuffing

-Cornbread stuffing is a must have Thanksgiving side dish.
-This delicious recipe is equal parts salty, savory, sweet and herby for a flavorful and moist gluten-free vegan stuffing that’s soft underneath and crispy on top.
+Cornbread stuffing is a must have Thanksgiving side dish…make a gluten-free stuffing so everyone at the table can enjoy it.
+This delicious recipe is equal parts salty, savory, sweet and herby for a flavorful and moist gluten-free and vegan stuffing that’s soft underneath and crispy on top.

 This is the perfect gluten-free stuffing recipe.
 It’s both savory and a bit sweet with plenty of vegan umami too.
-Easy enough for everyday and ideal for a holiday since it can be made ahead.
+I use my gluten-free cornbread recipe that I make ahead and freeze.
+You can also use my vegan skillet cornbread in this recipe, but that one is not gluten-free.

 Gather your veggies and get them ready.
 Make sure everything is prepped before you begin.
 Everything combined adds a wonderful earthy, rustic savory taste to this stuffing.